tunahanertekin/cloudy/docs/agv/software/embedded/ledControl/README.md

 <img style="width:40%; margin-left:auto; margin-right:auto; display:block" src="https://raw.githubusercontent.com/robolaunch/cloudy/docs/docs/images/neopixel_led.jpg" />

 Neopixel led have individual rgb control chip per every led, so you can change the color of each led individually.
-Cloudy AGV have headlight, blink led example and you can add more function.
+Cloudy Mini-AGV have headlight, blink led example and you can add more function.

-For more info about neopixel leds check from https://learn.adafruit.com/adafruit-neopixel-uberguide
+For more info about neopixel leds please check [**here**](https://learn.adafruit.com/adafruit-neopixel-uberguide).

  ```/neopixel_led [Float8]``` Led is subscribed to this topic, and changes animation according to the sent numbers.

 ```0``` Park Mode, front bumper Leds turn white and rear is turn purple<br/>
 ```1``` Blink Mode, all leds blink for collision avoidance.

-example: ```ros2 topic pub /neopixel_led std_msgs/msg/Int8 data:\ 1\ ```
+Example: ```ros2 topic pub /neopixel_led std_msgs/msg/Int8 data:\ 1\ ```

 https://github.com/adafruit/Adafruit_NeoPixel